rajarathnambalakrishnan/MEng-2020-Capstone-AutoDrive-Vision/README.md

 #### Xeuqi Zhao |  UC Berkeley MEng '20(IEOR)
 #### Xinyue Liu |  UC Berkeley MEng '20(IEOR)

-The main obejctive of this project is to build an image recognition algorithm that detects vehicles and pedestrians for autonomous driving use case.
+The main objective of this project is to build an image recognition algorithm that detects vehicles and pedestrians for autonomous driving use case.

 ### STAGE 1 : Classifiers - ResNet , DenseNet